Shop the Birth Recovery & Postpartum Collection here.

-Our Postpartum Recovery Bundle is the pack of extras you'll need to supplement what the hospital gives you.
-It includes Covidien Maxi Pads, which are our favorite, a 3-pack of Mesh Undies that actually look like underwear (as opposed to what they give you at the hospital) and stool softener to help with postpartum constipation.
+Our Postpartum Recovery Bundle includes 14 of the Covidien Maxi Pads, which are our favorite, as well other postpartum necessities such as a 3-pack of Mesh Undies that actually look like underwear (as opposed to what they give you at the hospital) and stool softener to help with postpartum constipation.
+It is the pack of extras you'll need to supplement what the hospital gives you.

-For more complete kits, including all the things you'll need in the first few weeks of birth recovery and breastfeeding, we also offer our Care For Birth Box.
+You can also find them in our Care For Birth Box, which is a complete postpartum kit including all the things you'll need in the first few weeks of birth recovery and breastfeeding.

 When should I be worried?